-The potatoes.
-I wanted this to be paleo so I used white sweet potatoes.
+Yes, you can add potatoes or sweet potatoes to this recipe.
+Obviously the recipe will no longer be low-carb but it will still be paleo/whole30.
+What you see in the pics are white sweet potatoes.
 Yes they exist.
 Most people think of orange flesh-colored yams when they hear sweet potatoes but in fact sweet potatoes come in many colors including white and purple.

 - 2 lbs chicken

-- 2 tsp rosemary
+- 2 tsp oil (for IP)

-- 2 tbsp Dijon mustard
+- 3 tbsp Dijon mustard

 - 1 garlic clove, minced